 Starostin, Sergei; Orel, Vladimir (1989).
 "Etruscan and North Caucasian".
 In Shevoroshkin, Vitaliy.
 Explorations in Language Macrofamilies.
 Bochum Publications in Evolutionary Cultural Semiotics.

-Etruscan's Genealogical Relationship With Nakh-Daghestanian by Ed Robertson in 2006
+Etruscan's Genealogical Relationship With Nakh-Daghestanian by Ed Robertson published in 2006.

 Understanding Etruscan: A New Step by Wolodymyr H. Kozyrski1, Alexander V. Malovichko presenting evident lexical parallels in East Caucasian and Etruscan vocabularies.

 On deciphering the name of the art of divination “Libri Haruspicini”: To the question of diachronic convergent relations in Etrusco-Adyghe languages West Circassian by Albek Ch.
 Abazov and Tamara M. Tanasheva from Kabardino-Balkarian State University Nalchik, Russia.
 The article is devoted to the reconstruction of Etrusco-Adyghe parallels based on the analysis of mythology and pantheon of gods (theonyms), which has not received sufficient light in science.

 Anatolian LanguagesAnatolian Languages consist of Hittite, Luwian, Palaic, Lycian, Lydian, Carian, Pisidian, and Sidetic (Pamphylian).

 Francisco R. Adrados Historische Sprachforschung / Historical Linguistics 107.
 Bd., 1.
 H. (1994),